About the Journal

 Publication Ethics

-Journal Space and Culture, India adheres to the publication ethics for editors, authors and reviewers as defined by COPE's Committee on Publication Ethics in their Code of Conduct and Best Practice Guidelines for Journal Editors (Committee on Publication Ethics, 2011) and Elsevier's Publishing Ethics Resource Kit (PERK) as a baseline for handling publishing ethics issues.
-Please refer to the responsibilities, disclosure of conflicts of interest and complaints procedure below.
+Journal Space and Culture, India, adheres to the publication ethics for editors, authors and reviewers as defined by COPE's Committee on Publication Ethics in their Code of Conduct and Best Practice Guidelines for Journal Editors (Committee on Publication Ethics, 2011) and Elsevier's Publishing Ethics Resource Kit (PERK) as a baseline for handling publishing ethics issues.
+Please refer to the responsibilities, conflict-of-interest disclosure, and complaints procedure below.

 Authors' Responsibilities